Skip to Main Content

 Example:

 Ogden, Daniel.
 The Werewolf in the Ancient World.
-Oxford: Oxford University Press, 2021.
+Oxford University Press, 2021.

 Book (2 authors)